sqlxpert/aws-tag-sched-ops/readme.md

  * Tag backups for deletion, but let a special IAM user or role actually delete them.
 To mark images and snapshots for (manual) deletion, add the `managed-delete` tag.

- * Do not allow the same entities that create backups to delete backups (or even to tag them for deletion).
+ * Do not allow the same IAM users and roles that create backups to delete backups (or even to tag them for deletion).

  * Choose from a library of IAM policies: